stussyrj/ealbaranes-app/replit.md

-# TransQuote - Transportation Quote SaaS
+# DirectTransports - Transportation Quote SaaS

 ## Overview

-TransQuote is a B2B SaaS application for calculating transportation quotes based on route distance, vehicle type, and zone-based pricing rules.
+DirectTransports is a B2B SaaS application for calculating transportation quotes based on route distance, vehicle type, and zone-based pricing rules.
 The system integrates with OpenRouteService for real-time distance calculation and provides administrators with tools to manage pricing zones, vehicle types, and quote history.

 **Core Value Proposition**: Automated quote generation using real-world routing data, eliminating manual distance estimation and pricing calculation errors.